 Problem with Attempt 1

 Our User table has over 15 million records.
 We do not want our database locking up or other dependent code being affected during deployment.

-Since in our case, timing is an issue and we need the new column to be added quickly so we will try another solution.
+Timing is an issue and we need the new column to be added quickly.
+Let’s try another solution.

 This time, we are going to break up this feature into two deploys.

 The first deploy will include two migrations.
-One: adding the column, and two: adding the default.
+One: add the column, and two: add the default.

 > rails generate migration AddLockedToUsers locked:boolean > rails db:migrate

 As a separate unit of work, we will alter the existing column to include a default.
 Adding a default to an already created column will not populate the old values in the migration.
 Although, new users going forward will have the default.

 In our use case, the support code would work with